 - Some discounted prizes are labelled as セット発送 (“set shipping”), which means you cannot submit a shipping request for them alone.
 They must be sent with another item in order to use the free shipping ticket.

-- Personally, I feel DMM is the best in terms of ease of winning and cost, while Taito Crane is the best for interesting setups and range of prizes.
-Sega tops the list for shipping speed and overall geekiness, but their setups are too difficult for the casual player.
+- Personally, I feel Captore is the best.
+It has a good balance between price, speed and ease of win, and there are practice machines.
+DMM seems to be favourite among gamers due to its low cost and smooth interface, but the heavy user volume means wait times for both play and shipping are unbearable.
+Taito Crane is the best for interesting setups while Sega tops the list for overall geekiness, but their setups are too difficult for the casual player.

 If you’re new to the world of crane games, check out my Beginner’s Guide to Mastering Crane Games, or the archives for the lowdown on some places to play.